-thickness, congestion and lack of safety for market participants to act straightforwardly according to their preferences?
-While we were able to study the gastroenterology fellowship market in unusual detail, we observe many pieces of the pattern in other markets (cf. Roth and Xing 1994, 1997).24
+Which of the lessons learned from the GI market have relevance for other markets?
+And what makes markets prone to the problems faced by gastroenterologists, namely lack of thickness, congestion and lack of safety for market participants to act straightforwardly according to their preferences?
+While we were able to study the gastroenterology fellowship market in unusual detail, we observe many pieces of the pattern in other markets (cf. Roth and Xing 1994, 1997).
+Most recently we studied the market for orthopaedic surgery fellows, which shows patterns very much like the market for GI fellows (Harner et al. 2008).

 Another market recently studied in detail is the market for law clerkships.
-A prestigious, and valuable career step for lawyers, after they finish the three years of law school, is to clerk for a senior federal judge for one year.
-Over the past decades, the market moved from hiring students at the end of the third year to the beginning or middle of the second year of law school.
+A prestigious, and valuable career step for lawyers, after they finish the three years of law school, is to clerk for a senior federal judge.
+Over the past decades, the market moved from hiring students at the end of the third year to the beginning or middle of the second an efficient time (see also Niederle and Roth 2008).

+25 This was seen very clearly in the experimental results of McKinney et al. (2005).
+In the lab, unraveled markets were less efficient, and so there was less assortative matching.
+But this meant that some low productivity employers were matched with some frequency to higher productivity workers than they could attract at a stable match, and such employers do less well under a stable matching mechanism operated at year of law school.
 The past two decades have been characterized by a multitude of reforms that try to regulate the timing and nature of the hiring process.
 These lasted on average three years, and share the fact that they all failed, apart from the most recent attempt that is still ongoing (Avery et al 2007).

-While most of the market is now coordinated to make offers only after a specific point in time (most recently, this was Monday two weeks after Labor Day), the market is still thin.
+While most of the market is now officially coordinated to make offers only after a specific point in time (most recently, this was Monday two weeks after Labor Day), the market is still thin.
 Most offers are exploding offers, which are often accepted instantly (even when they aren't from the most preferred judge who offered an interview), resulting in a market that moves very fast.
 Because congestion has not been solved and exploding offers are still ubiquitous, a large proportion of applicants only receive one offer, and many judges do not make multiple rounds of offers.
 This is not a marketplace in which applicants can safely wait for more desirable offers, or judges can wait to make offers until they interview all candidates.